 Chemical Education: Development of activities, experiments, and methods which enhance and improve the teaching/learning of (introductory) chemistry.

 Edward M. Treadwell Associate Professor: PhD University of Iowa, 2001

 Organic Chemistry: Synthesis of organic materials; new methodology for organic synthesis via phosphonates; natural products isolation and chemistry.

 Kraig A. Wheeler Professor: PhD Brandeis University, 1992

 Organic Chemistry: Molecular shape directed supramolecular assemblies; analysis of electrostatic contacts in competitive crystal environments; structure-property relationships; X-ray crystallography.

-Zhiqing Yan Assistant Professor: PhD Miami University (Ohio), 2004
+Zhiqing Yan Associate Professor: PhD Miami University (Ohio), 2004

 Organic Chemistry: Organic synthesis of Basket shaped molecular containers based on Resorcinarene and calixarene; Synthesis of Tweezers shaped organic molecules.
 Molecular recognition studies upon the synthesized molecular hosts.